 Treatment and prognosis

-Prognosis can widely vary dependent on the stage, grade and subtype of each tumour.
-In resectable cases, pneumonectomy is the generally considered operation of choice for synchronous unilateral tumours.
+Prognosis can widely vary dependent on the stage, grade and subtype of each tumor.
+In resectable cases, pneumonectomy is the generally considered operation of choice for synchronous unilateral tumors.
 When bilateral, sequential resection starting with the most advanced lesion has sometimes being proposed 2.
 As a crude general rule, synchronous cancers are thought to carry a more favorable prognosis compared with metastatic nodules 7.

 - intrapulmonary metastases from primary lung cancer, i.e. one of the lesions can be a primary while the other metastases